World1-6/World1-6Utils/README.md

 # World1-6Utils
 A library shared between all my plugins.

-As of 7/26/2022, this library now requires Paper, instead of Spigot I might support Spigot once again in the future though
+As of 7/26/2022, this library now requires Paper, instead of Spigot.
+I might support Spigot once again in the future though

 ## Modules: